MystenLabs/capybot/README.md

 ## Features

 - Implements a basic `Strategy` interface (developers can implement their own strategies).
-- Provides 3 basic trading strategies as reference implementations.
+- Provides three basic trading strategies as reference implementations (described later in this Readme).
-- The `Arbitrage` strategy finds arbitrage opportunities across multiple DEXs and uses Programmable transactions to simulate flashbot activity for atomicity.
-- Automatically executes trades when profitable opportunities are found.
+- Automatically executes trades when it finds profitable opportunities.
-- Supports multiple cryptocurrencies and trading pairs, currently supporting 3 Sui DEXs.
+- Supports multiple cryptocurrencies and trading pairs; currently supporting trading on three Sui DEXs.
-- Supports receiving data from multiple sources, including external, such as Binance.
-At the moment, feeds from [CCTX (CryptoCurrency eXchange Trading Library)](https://github.com/ccxt/ccxt) are utilized to get the latest prices from Binance.
+- Supports receiving data from multiple sources, including swap pools and external sources like Binance.
+Currently, the bot utilizes feeds from [CCTX (CryptoCurrency eXchange Trading Library)](https://github.com/ccxt/ccxt) to get the latest prices from Binance.
 Note that CCTX supports Binance, Bitget, Coinbase, Kraken, KuCoin and OKX, and it is straight-forward to accept feeds from these CEXs as well.

 ## Overview

-In Capybot, **strategies** subscribe to relevant **data sources** and create **trade orders** based on the information they get.
-Every second, Capybot requests new data points from each data source.
-When a new data point is received, Capybot sends it to subscribing strategies which return trade orders to Capybot.
-These trade orders are then executed by submitting transactions to the relevant swap pools modules.
-If a strategy returns multiple trade orders, they are submitted as a single transaction.
+In Capy Trading Bot, **strategies** subscribe to relevant **data sources** and create **trade orders** based on the information they get.
+Every second, Capy Trading Bot requests new data points from each data source.
+When it receives a new data point, Capy Trading Bot sends it to subscribing strategies which return trade orders to Capy Trading Bot.
+Capy Trading Bot submits transactions to the relevant swap pools modules to execute these trade orders.
+If a strategy returns multiple trade orders, Capy Trading Bot submits them as a single transaction.

 ```mermaid
 sequenceDiagram